Lybertyxz/Workshop/README.md

     }
     ```

-3. Now use the docs to create the header with 3 navigation buttons and one logo
+3. Now use the docs to create the header with 3 navigation buttons and one logo (USE FRAMER FOR ANIMATION, USE TAILWIND FOR STYLING)

 <p align="right">(<a href="#top">back to top</a>)</p>